 The saints offer their prayers for us in God's nearer presence, so it is right that we should ask St Mary and St Anne, the mother and grandmother of Jesus, to pray for us.
 Annually on St Anne's Day (26th July) we offer prayers before the statue of St Anne, and thank God for this exceptional mother.

 In addition to the statue of St Anne in the Lady Chapel (see above) there are three other significant statues in our church.
 In the Chapel of St Francis is a two-foot statue of St Francis of Assisi, the great campaigner for stewardship of creation.
 In the Walsingham Shrine is a statue of Our Lady of Walsingham - we have our own Walsingham cell.
-In the Gabriel Shrine is a statue of St Gabriel the Archangel, our patron saint, depicted holding his great trumpet close to his lips.
+In the Chapel of St Michael & All Angels is a statue of St Gabriel the Archangel, our patron saint, depicted holding his great trumpet close to his lips.
 Tradition tells us that when Gabriel blows his trumpet it will herald the end of time, and the coming in of God's Kingdom.
 The closeness of the trumpet to Gabriel's lips in our statue is a reminder to be awake and ready for the coming of the Lord.
 There are other small statues in our church, including a number around the base of the font.

 The Coronation Frontal - Mssrs Watts & Coy of Westminster

 The rich blue silk brocade fabric of the altar frontal on the high altar was made by Watts and Company in 1953.
 Embroidered with crowns sitting over posies of English roses, Scottish thistles, and Welsh leeks, this is the coronation hanging material which bedecked Westminster Abbey on coronation day, and which began the Queen's relationship with Watts and Company as suppliers of ecclesiastical furnishings to the Crown.